tinylit/codearts/README.md

     }
     ```

-* .NET40(Support dependency injection, routing, exception capture, login, and authCode, etc)
-    ``` csharp
-    public class WebApiApplication : HttpApplication
-    {
-        protected void Application_Start()
-        {
-			GlobalConfiguration.Configuration.Register() //This is a must.
-				 .UseDependencyInjection(); //Dependency injection.
-        }
-    }
-    ```
+* .NET40(Reflection-based implementation)!
-* Starting from 3.0, .NET45+ Web use the Startup class to startup, giving up the traditional Global.asax startup mode, with more powerful functions.
+* Starting from 3.2, .NET Web use the Startup class to startup, giving up the traditional Global.asax startup mode, with more powerful functions.

 ### How to configure MVC?
 * .NETCore